Going to secondary school: what to expect

-Children often have mixed feelings about starting high school.
+Children often have mixed feelings about starting secondary school.
 They might be:

 - excited about new friends, subjects and teachers

-- nervous about learning new routines, making new friends or even wearing a new uniform
+- nervous about learning new routines, making new friends or wearing a new uniform

-- worried about handling an increased workload or being bullied.
+- worried about handling the workload or not fitting in.

 You might also worry about these issues, and about whether your child will have the confidence and skills to handle them.